Fieldcode Manual

 Use case - The user role should only process tickets of a specific project.

-Your filter would be: ProjectName (Condition) is equal to Demo Project (Comparison Value).
+Filter: ProjectName (Condition) is equal to Demo Project (Comparison value).

 Use case - The user role should only process tickets of a specific country.

-Your filter would be: AffectedCountry (Condition) is equal to Germany (Comparison Value).
+Filter: AffectedCountry (Condition) is equal to Germany (Comparison value).

 Determining which tickets a role is allowed to see